Las Vegas Centennial Commission marker reads:

 Block 16 has a special place in Las Vegas history.
 Much was permitted here: rowdy saloons, gambling halls and tainted ladies.
 Whereas the rest of the townsite had the usual restrictions.
 Block 16 was wide open.

-Was located between Ogden Avenue and Stewart Avenue on North First Street in Las Vegas, Nevada.
+Was located on the land that is bounded by East Ogden Avenue, North Casino Center Boulevard, Stewart Avenue, and North First Street in Las Vegas, Nevada.